Our guide to travelling by train in Auckland and beyond

-The 'Veolia' operated trains run regularly to central, south and west Auckland suburbs from the Britomart rail station.
-Fares are based on the number of ‘stages’ that you travel.
-‘Ten Trip’ tickets offer a discount for regular travel to the same destination.
-Various Day Passes are available for single and families giving unlimited travel on the Auckland trains after 9.00am.
+The trains run regularly to central, south and west Auckland suburbs from the Britomart rail station.
+Fares are based on the number of stages that you travel.

 Latest Auckland Rail Information

-View the Auckland Train Network Map for a view of the routes available.
-Visit the Maxx website for the latest timetable and rail news in Auckland.
+Visit the Auckland Transport website for full details on ticket prices, latest timetable and rail news in Auckland.

 Paper tickets can be used for train travel or using the AT HOP card that allows you to travel on rail, bus and ferry all on one card.
 For the latest ticket prices visit here.
 You can gain a 10% discount by travelling off-peak with an AT HOP card before 6.00am, between 9.00am to 3.00pm, and after 6.30pm until end of service on weekdays, and all day on weekends and public holidays.
 You must tag on during one of these periods for the discount to be applied.